Last Updated on March 29, 2022 by Carla Jonas

 Earrings have been around since ancient times – and they’re still going strong.
-From minimalist studs to elaborate chandelier earrings and dangly drop earrings, there is a wide selection of styles and designs on the market, varying from timelessly chic to modern and edgy.
+From minimalist studs to elaborate chandelier earrings and dangly drop earrings, adorned with clear, colorful or black gemstones, there is a wide selection of styles and designs on the market, varying from timelessly chic to modern and edgy.
 Dainty and discreet pieces, bouncy and ornate earrings, oversize statement pieces, or industrial barbells each come with their own range of characteristics and charm, specific backing types, and even specific placements on the ear.

 Read on to find out everything you need to know about the most popular jewelry type in the world.
 Next, we’re looking at the various types of earrings available today, closing types, ear piercings, plus a brief peek into the history of earrings.